 Faculty Profile for Dr. Catherine M Jaffe

 Catherine Jaffe served as president and Executive Secretary/Treasurer of the Ibero-American Society for Eighteenth-Century Studies for six years.
 She is a member of the Executive Committee of the 18th-19th-Century Spanish and Iberian Literature Forum of the Modern Languages Association (2018-2022).
-Jaffe served a term on the editorial board of Studies in Eighteenth-Century Culture and she currently serves on the editorial boards of Oxford University Studies in the Enlightenment and the journal Dieciocho: Hispanic Enlightenment.
-She has held research awards from Texas State University, the Program for Cultural Cooperation between Spain’s Ministry of Culture and United States Universities, the National Endowment for the Humanities, the Women’s Caucus of the American Society for Eighteenth-Century Studies, the Fulbright Commission, and the Hispanex program of Spain’s Ministry of Education, Culture, and Sports.
+Jaffe served a term on the editorial board of Studies in Eighteenth-Century Culture and she currently serves on the editorial boards of Oxford University Studies in the Enlightenment and the journals Dieciocho: Hispanic Enlightenment and Anales de Literatura Española (Universidad de Alicante).
+She has held research awards from Texas State University, the Madrid Institute for Advanced Study (Fellow 2019-20), the National Endowment for the Humanities, the Women’s Caucus of the American Society for Eighteenth-Century Studies, the Fulbright Commission, and the Hispanex program of Spain’s Ministry of Culture and Sports.

 Teaching InterestsSpanish novel and poetry; Don Quijote; interdisciplinary humanities